Rizwana777/git-commands/README.md

 * git rebase <branch_name>

-How to cherry-pick from upstream branch
+How to cherry-pick from upstream branch:

 git checkout -b <branch_for_cherry_pick> upstream/<upstream_branchname_where_we_need_to_cherry_pick>